nathaneltitane/dextop/README.md

 ### Interface:

-Dextop offers two methods to turn your Android device into a desktop workstation and let you access both the Termux and container side using a graphical interface.
+Dextop offers two methods to turn an Android device into a desktop workstation and provide access to both the Termux and container side using a graphical interface.

 The VNC method uses the X11 virtual framebuffer 'xvfb' alongside the X11 VNC server 'x11vnc' and forwards a display port within your device as 'localhost' to minimize latency and runs it using software emulated acceleration (LLVM).